xing/hops/packages/express/readme.md

 # Hops Express

-hops-express creates a minimal [Express](https://expressjs.com/) server which takes care of serving static assets and registering the (through [hops-build](https://github.com/xing/hops/tree/master/packages/build) generated) middleware.
+hops-express creates a minimal [Express](https://expressjs.com/) server which takes care of serving static assets and registering a middleware built using [hops-build](https://github.com/xing/hops/tree/master/packages/build).

 hops-express doesn't generate the middleware itself but assumes that it is named `server.js` inside the `hopsConfig.cacheDir` (see [hops-config](https://github.com/xing/hops/tree/master/packages/config) for more details).